VinceNolan999/ms1-nicola/README.md

     - all pages checked with no issues.
 -  https://wave.webaim.org/ - A web accessibility checker
     - no errors or contrast errors detected.
+    - contrast passed .
+Contrast Ratio of 5.08 on about me page.

 ### User stories testing